paulej/rfctools/README.md

 This repository builds a docker image that has various tools for creating Internet Drafts.
 In the current release, both the xml2rfc and mmark tools are available when running docker against this image.

-You can grab the pre-build docker image from Docker Hub or build it using the Dockerfile here.
-The image in Docker Hub is named
+You can grab the pre-built docker image from Docker Hub or build it using the Dockerfile here.
+The image in Docker Hub is named "paulej/rfctools".
-"paulej/rfctools".

 # Executing Commands